jackdavis01/mobile/privacypolicy.md

     - On iOS: Go to Settings > Privacy > Advertising > Limit Ad Tracking.

-By continuing to use this app, you agree to the integration of Google AdMob ads and the collection of your Advertising ID for advertising purposes.
+By continuing to use this app, you agree to the integration of Google AdMob & ironSource ads and the collection of your Advertising ID for advertising purposes.

 If you have any questions or concerns regarding this update, please contact us, you can find my email address below.